sgmurphy/wordpress-plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 13.2.9 =
+Solved a PHP notice on the Facebook pixel variable

 = 13.2.8 =
 Fixed an error on the get_woocommerce_currency function